-You are here because you are searching for the best books on color theory, am I right? if so we will have a list with 10 popular books on color.
+You are here because you are searching for the best books on color theory, am I right?
+If so, we will list ten popular books on color.
 We collected these books according to the color specialist.
-Also, we checked the various online places, previous buyer’s positive reviews with feedback, and top ratings.
-We can ensure you that all of the books are important who have the desire to be an expert on the color combinations.
-Read the whole article to know the specification of the various books.
+Also, we checked the various online places, previous buyers’ positive reviews with feedback, and top ratings.
+We can ensure you that all of the books are important who have the desire to be an expert on color combinations.
+Read the whole article to know the specification of the various texts.
 HAPPY READING…

 Color Theory is the practical guidance to color mixing in the visual arts.
-It also refers to the visual effects of how colors mix and match with each other.
+It also refers to the visual effects of how colors mix and match.
 In other words, color theory is the science and art of using colors.
 It explains how human beings perceive color and shows how colors deliver messages.
 The method of color replication is also understood from the color theory.
 The tradition of color theory started in the 18th century.

 According to color theory, all the colors are categorized into three groups on the color wheel.
 These are – primary colors, secondary colors, and tertiary colors.

-Primary colors: Primary colors are colorants or colored lights combined in different proportions to produce a gamut of colors.
+Primary colors: Primary colors are colorants or colored lights combined in different proportions to produce various colors.
 This method is used in electronic displays, color printing, and paintings.

 Tertiary colors: A tertiary color combines 100% saturation of one primary color, 50% saturation of a second one, and 0% saturation of the third one in any given color space.
 This color space can be RGB, CMYK, or RYB.
 Tertiary colors are also known as intermediate colors.